 Mr. Money Mustache is an online personality, a character of Peter Adeney who offers financial advice that aims to help people live frugally and retire early.
-His blog's slogan is "Financial Freedom Through Badassity," and his advice often requires an independent, confident disposition that's willing to sacrifice.
+The Money Mustache blog slogan is "Financial Freedom Through Badassity," and his personal finance advice often requires an independent, confident disposition that's willing to sacrifice.
 But the promised payoffs are huge, and their example of success is Mr. Mustache, himself.

 The blog features posts by Mr. Money Mustache, its extreme character, and the Realist, his checks-and-balance opponent.
 While the Realist would have readers skip the once-a-week McDonald's and, instead, save $10, Mr. Money Mustache insists on doing it hard and fast.
 He'd push a family with two workers making $60k a year, each, to save $5,000 per month as a basic rule.

 Born in Ontario, Canada, Mr. Mustache-Adeney's working life started with a paper route and continued steadily until he graduated from college and moved to the U.S.